 Facilities and Dormitories

 There are dormitories with (cold) showers and flush toilets for both boys and girls.
 Each child has his or her own bed with a locker for personal effects.
 For the children from our Program this is a luxury never previously experienced.
-All children are expected to wash their own clothes - by hand and in a tub they bring to school with them.
-Children in our program take with them a metal locker/trunk (seen at the foot of the beds here) filled with the necessities of life at school - two uniforms, one sweater, one pair of shoes, two pairs of socks, toiletries, a small tub to wash clothes in and school supplies.
+All children are expected to wash their own clothes – by hand and in a tub they bring to school with them.
+Children in our program take with them a metal locker/trunk (seen at the foot of the beds here) filled with the necessities of life at school – two uniforms, one sweater, one pair of shoes, two pairs of socks, toiletries, a small tub to wash clothes in and school supplies.
+They are not allowed to bring anything else so that all the children appear equal.